nomestackunreal/Sapphire/README.md

 For now this project is just experimental and you shouldn't use it for big projects.
 I didn't bug check it yet.
 If you find some bug you can send it to 'Issues'

-**Update**

-This project is still experimental but I made some big advancements.
+**Update**: This project is still experimental but I made some big advancements.
 I'm experimenting things like https request so this project could be used for more advanced stuff.
 I call this project phase as *writing examples and fixing bugs* also need to create more components as the projects grow more and more.

 ## Documentation